Online Meetings for worship for business

 Queries may be emailed to email@example.com.

-Contact details published in the Book of Meetings are considered public information, Yearly Meeting staff may give these to an enquirer without asking for further permission.
+Contact details published in the Directory of Meetings are considered public information, Yearly Meeting staff may give these to an enquirer without asking for further permission.

-A copy of the minute of appointment for each clerk and assistant clerk should be sent with full contact details and dates of service to firstname.lastname@example.org so that we can keep our records up to date.
+A copy of the minute of appointment for each clerk, assistant clerk, registering officer and Quaker Prison Chaplain should be sent with full contact details and dates of service to firstname.lastname@example.org so that we can keep our records up to date.

 Advice on keeping your meeting records and archives is available in